 The butler escorts the woman to the taxi.
 He remains in the yard to personally ensure Miss Arvin’s departure.
 The woman gives the driver an address.
 Tires leave tracks on the gravel center area of the Godlight family estate.
 Andrew returns to the house when the taxi leaves the boundary of sight.
 An irritated Gwyneth scratches the seat upholstery with her nails, looking fiercely at the road, clenching her teeth in anger.
 One wouldn’t guess that such a fragile and delicate-looking woman could harbor so much malice.

 They drive to the station via an unfamiliar route.
 He hasn’t taken this road even once before.
 A different path, different houses and people.
 His thoughts change.
 Earlier, he was contemplating his role in the police investigation; now, he’s engrossed by the strange streets.
 He watches the passersby.
 The residents in this part of the city look more tired than those in the well-known districts.
 He glances at young Orvet and wonders if he was wrong about his acquaintance with Miss Arvin.
-For Christophe, there’s no doubt.
+For Christopher, there’s no doubt.
 His usual habit of trusting people, even strangers, forces him to question his judgment.
 They pull up to an unknown house.

 “I ordered them to report it that way,” Caines replies, walking up to the young gentleman.
 “So as not to attract undue attention to the crime scene.
 You are here without the police chief’s explicit permission.
 Please don’t disclose the fact that the rules have been violated.”